azad-p/BlockchainNetwork/README.md

 You may be required to add the jar files to your build path if they are not already added.

+* NOTE: This is not required for Part A. We have removed Jung temporarily for improved memory usage, as we had implemented this part in two different ways *

 ## Eclipse

 For Eclipse, select all the jar files, right click -> Build Path -> Add to build path